Ruiz1026/GAM/README.md

 # 🔍 Adaptation follow human attention: Gaze-assisted medical segment anything model

-A PyTorch implementation of **GAM**, a novel Gaze-assisted medical segment anything model (GAM) designed to improve deep neural network performance by adaptively enhancing important spatial and channel features.
+A PyTorch implementation of **GAM**, novel framework adapts SAM to the medical domain and seamlessly integrates adaptation into clinical workflows which improves the SAM’s performance in medical image tasks.
+This enables SAM to be effectively applied to medical images and fosters the emergence of foundation segmentation models for medical image tasks.
 This repository includes training and testing scripts for reproducible experiments.

 ---